aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 May you someday be carbon neutral.
+> 🥠 Your fortune said you need to make a donation.
+Follow the Paypal link.

-Last update: Tue Jul 16 05:07:29 2024
+Last update: Wed Jul 17 05:07:40 2024

 ### Let's play! 🎮